vaneguedes18-ai/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+## 💡 About Me
+Hi there!
+I'm Vanessa Guedes.
+I am a Data Analyst with experience transforming information into actionable insights to support strategic decision-making.
+I specialize in tools such as Power BI, SQL, and advanced Excel, applying analytical methods to identify patterns, optimize processes, and deliver clear and impactful reports.

+📎 Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/vanessa-guedes-53b234129/